Photography, Video, and Installation

 The tactile installation (Singapore) Unseen: Touch Field (2014) was commissioned by the Singapore Art Museum for Sensorium 360 was a development towards her long-term art project titled Unseen: Constellations, which seeks to use art as an agent for social change to engage with youths living with visual-impairment.The project was premiered at Objectifs in Singapore in March 2016.

-She is also Artist Lead for Brack.
+She is also co-founder and Artist Lead for Brack.
 Her art works have been exhibited in various international festivals and galleries such as Valentine Willie Fine Art (Singapore), Singapore International Photography Festival, the International Orange Festival (China), University of Bangkok (Thailand) and Noordelicht International Photo Festival (Netherlands).